modernweb-dev/rocket/docs/guides/go-live/overview.md

 ## Add a Not Found Page

-When a user enters a url that does not exists then a "famous" 404 page not found error occures.
+When a user enters a URL that does not exist, a "famous" 404 Page Not Found error occurs.
 Many servers are configured to handle this automatically and to serve a 404.html page instead.

-The [Rocket Lauch Preset](../../docs/presets/launch.md) ships a default 404 template you can use.
+The [Rocket Launch preset](../../docs/presets/launch.md) ships a default 404 template you can use.

-To enable it you need to creating a 404.md and use the 404 layout.
+To enable it, you need to create a 404.md and use the 404 layout.

 👉 `docs/404.md`